25+ Short Animal Stories For Kids, With Morals

 1. What can animals in stories teach us?

 Animals teach us about various positive character traits, such as staying focused, enjoying the moment, pausing and unwinding, and being tolerant.
-Encouraging these positive traits through animal stories with morals can help us grow into better individuals.
+Encouraging these positive traits through animal moral stories for kids can help us grow into better individuals.

 2. Why are animal characters used in children’s stories?